-- (a) the product intervention order is not a legislative instrument; and - (b) the person was not aware, and could not reasonably have been aware, of the order.
+- Note 3: This subsection is also a civil penalty provision (see section 1317E).
+For relief from liability to a civil penalty relating to this subsection, see section 1317S. - (3) Subsections (1) and (2) do not apply if: - (a) the product intervention order is not a legislative instrument; - (b) the person was not aware, and could not reasonably have been aware, of the order.